clausqr/ml2sheets/README.md

 ML2Sheets is a Chrome extension that automatically extracts product information from MercadoLibre pages and appends a new row in a Google Sheets document.
 This extension is built using HTML, JavaScript, and the Chrome Extensions API, and it integrates with a Google Apps Script Web App for seamless data transfer. 🪙

+**Current status is alpha - you must load it via "Load Unpacked" in Chrome to use it.**

 ## Features

 - **Data Extraction:** Automatically extracts product details (description, price, shipping cost, seller, URL, etc.) from MercadoLibre pages.